phiweger/clonepool/writing/draft.md

 viral titers (Ct 18-25 depending on the material and number of days post-infection) [@Wolfel2020-tt; @Holshue2020-mm].
-A 20-fold dilution, i.e., pooling 20 samples, would cause the Ct value to increase by about 4.3 cycles ($2^x = d$, where d is the dilution and x the shift in Ct), still comfortably above the detection limit.
+A 20-fold dilution, i.e., pooling 20 samples, would cause the Ct value to increase by about 4.3 cycles ($2^x = d$, where d is the dilution and x the shift in Ct), which still lies comfortably above the detection limit.

 <!--
 See 8. here: